Henry Snyder High School: Athletics

 The Henry Snyder High School Tigers compete in the Hudson County Interscholastic League (HCIAA), which is comprised of public and private high schools in Hudson County and operates under the supervision of the New Jersey State Interscholastic Athletic Association.
 With 883 students in grades 10–12, the school was classified by the NJSIAA for the 2019–20 school year as Group III for most athletic competition purposes, which included schools with an enrollment of 761 to 1,058 students in that grade range.
 The football team competes in the National Red division of the North Jersey Super Football Conference, which includes 112 schools competing in 20 divisions, making it the nation's biggest football-only high school sports league.
 The school was classified by the NJSIAA as Group III North for football for 2024–2026, which included schools with 700 to 884 students.

-The boys bowling team won the overall state championship in 1963.
+The boys' bowling team won the overall state championship in 1963.

-The boys track team won the Group IV indoor track championship in 1965, 1971 (as co-champion) and 1975 (co-champion).
+The boys' track team won the Group IV indoor track championship in 1965, 1971 (as co-champion) and 1975 (co-champion).

-The boys track team won the Group IV indoor relay state championship in 1971, 1972 (co-champion with Westfield High School), 1974 and 1975.

-The boys track team won the Group IV spring / outdoor track state championship in 1971 (as co-champion).
+The boys' track team won the Group IV indoor relay state championship in 1971, 1972 (co-champion with Westfield High School), 1974 and 1975.
+The boys' track team won the Group IV spring / outdoor track state championship in 1971 (as co-champion).

-The boys basketball team won the Group III state championship in 1990, defeating John F. Kennedy Memorial High School by a score of 65-46 in the tournament final played at the Rutgers Athletic Center and advanced to the Tournament of Champions as the fifth seed, defeating number-four seed Bogota High School by a score of 47-46 in the quarterfinals before falling to top-seeded Elizabeth High School 74-46 in the semifinals to finish the season with a mark of 28-4.
+The boys' basketball team won the Group III state championship in 1990, defeating John F. Kennedy Memorial High School by a score of 65–46 in the tournament final played at the Rutgers Athletic Center and advanced to the Tournament of Champions as the fifth seed, defeating number-four seed Bogota High School by a score of 47–46 in the quarterfinals before falling to top-seeded Elizabeth High School 74–46 in the semifinals to finish the season with a mark of 28–4.

 Administration

 The school's principal is Troy Smith.
-His administration team includes three assistant principals.
+His administration team includes three vice principals.